 Permanent Collections of The Stewart and The McCord

 The Stewart – founded in 1955 by Montréal philanthropist David M. Stewart – is home to a superb collection of some 27,000 artifacts (including 4,000 pieces of weaponry) documenting the arrival of Europeans in the New World, their discoveries and daily life from the 16th century to today.
 The museum is housed in the eye-popping Arsenal of the British military depot built by the British between 1820 and 1824 on Ile Sainte-Hélene.
 The museum also features a four-storey steel and glass tower with lookout that offers visitors a view of the entire military depot and a panorama of Montréal.

 The McCord was founded by another passionate collector, David Ross McCord, in 1921, and the goal of its massive archives – renowned for its photography, painting and fashion collections – is to explore the history and cultures of Canada.
-The collections range from David Ross McCord’s interest in First Peoples to Montréal’s pivotal role in the development of Canada from the early 18th century through the 21st.
+The collections range from David Ross McCord’s interest in First Peoples (Wearing our Identity – The First Peoples Collection) to Montréal’s pivotal role in the development of Canada from the early 18th century through the 21st.